Other Digital Health Initiatives

 - Enables providers to receive priority clinical information in real time.

 As part of the second requirement for the eHealth Practice Incentive Payment (ePIP) a general practice must have standards-compliant SMD capability.
-Find further information about the ePIP here (insert link to ePIP section).
+Find further information about the ePIP here.

 Find out more about secure messaging.